microsoft/computervision-recipes/classification/README.md

     cd notebooks
     jupyter notebook
     ```
-1. Start with the [Webcam Image Classification Notebook](notebooks/00_webcam.ipynb) notebook under the `notebooks` folder.
+1. Start with the [00_webcam](notebooks/00_webcam.ipynb) Image Classification Notebook under the `notebooks` folder.
 Make sure to change the kernel to "Python (cvbp)".

 ## Coding guidelines